mike-tuxedo/reactiveHtml/README.md

 # reactiveHtml

-A lightweight, zero-dependency library for making plain HTML reactive with minimal JavaScript.
+A lightweight, zero-dependency, tiny javascript class for making plain HTML reactive.
 It enables template-style variable binding and reactive DOM updates, all with native browser features.
 And of course, it's opensoucre ;-)
+ReactiveHtml is not feature rich, it has just 3 keyfeatures that I think does most of the job (see Features).
+If you need a more features, you may be better of with alpinejs, sveltekit, or something like that.
+I like the kiss principle, so I kept it as simple as I can.

+In the future, I will add a basic app like example, but for now stick with the demo page respectively the example below.

 Preview https://mike-tuxedo.github.io/reactiveHtml/